uhop/dcl/README.md

 dclDebug.log(A);
 // *** class A depends on 0 classes
 //     class method constructor is CHAINED AFTER (length: 0)
-//     class method sleep is UNCHAINED BUT CONTAINS ADVICE(S) (length: 0),
+//     class method sleep is UNCHAINED BUT CONTAINS ADVICE(S),
 //       and has an AOP stub (before: 0, around: 0, after: 1)

 dclDebug.log(B);
 // *** class B depends on 1 classes
 //     dependencies: A
 //     class method constructor is CHAINED AFTER (length: 0)
-//     class method sleep is UNCHAINED BUT CONTAINS ADVICE(S) (length: 1),
+//     class method sleep is UNCHAINED BUT CONTAINS ADVICE(S),
 //       and has an AOP stub (before: 0, around: 1, after: 1)

 dclDebug.log(fred);